dougtoppin/docker-infinispan-example/README.md

 ####Going in to the container

-Go in the container and look around using the following command if you want to.
+Go in the container with a shell and look around using the following command if you want to.
 The `standalone.xml` that was modified to remove authentication can be found at `/opt/jboss/infinispan-server/standalone/configuration/standalone.xml`.
 Note that `$(docker ps -lq)` will return the container id of the most recently run container.